 Nigeria is starting to become more prominent as Canada’s most important source of new immigrants.
-Nigerians are constantly moving to the country in search of greener pastures.
+Nigerians are constantly relocating with professional movers to the country in search of greener pastures.
 Now is the best time to relocate to Canada irrespective of what profession or level one is.

 Canada, is very welcoming to citizens of other countries and its federal government has in fact announced its intention to welcome up to more than 1.1 million new permanent residents between year 2020 and 2022.
 This means that there will most likely be many opportunities to immigrate to Canada even in the nearest future.
 There are many ways one can apply and obtain a Canadian permanent residence so as to relocate to Canada from Nigeria.
 This article gives you a step by step guide on how to make relocation to Canada, for yourself or your family.